-The use of personal cell phones/personal electronic devices while at work presents a hazard and/or distraction to the user and/or co-employees.
-This policy is meant to ensure that cell phone/personal electronic device use while at work is both safe and does not disrupt business operations.
+The use of personal cell phones/personal electronic devices and earbuds/earphones/bluetooth devices that are in the ear while at work presents a hazard and/or distraction to the user and/or co-employees.
+This policy is meant to ensure that cell phone/ personal electronic device use while at work is both safe and does not disrupt business operations.

-Therefore, personal cell phones/personal electronic devices are not allowed on any Flintco, LLC jobsite except as described:
+Therefore, personal cell phones/personal electronic devices and earbuds/earphones/bluetooth devices are not allowed on any Flintco, LLC jobsite except as described: